 The Crafting Futures projects AAS are and have been involved in are all very different.
 We shape our activities to fit the needs of each country, or specific areas within that country.
 However our projects broadly fall into two categories, Residencies and Professional Development Workshops.

-In addition we are woking with the British Council Mexico to offer the opportunity for a Scottish maker to undertake a three week residency in Oaxaca in December this year.
-Applications for this residency opportunity are open until 7 August 2019.
+In addition, with the British Council Mexico, AAS were able to support Scottish lighting and product designers Yellow Broom to undertake a three week residency in Oaxaca in December 2019.

-AAS is currently working on two projects.
-Firstly the development of a digital toolkit to support artisans and craftspeople to build business capacity.
-And, secondly delivering business support for basket-making communities in conflict zones in the deep south of Thailand.
-Each project draws on the experience, knowledge and skills of makers in Thailand and Scotland to enable conversation, support and exchange.
+AAS has recently completed two projects in Thailand with the British Council Thailand.
+Firstly the development of CraftToolkit to support artisans, craftspeople, designers and makers to makers to identify, understand and action the creative and professional development of their businesses, and make a start on a simple business plan.
+And, secondly Crafting Futures – Wanita, delivery of business support for four female basket-making communities in conflict zones in the deep south of Thailand.
+Each project drew on the experience, knowledge and skills of makers in Thailand and Scotland to enable conversation, support and exchange.

-As well as the residency in early 2019, AAS were commissioned by the British Council Mexico to develop and deliver a four-day workshop programme to include wider maker community participation in skills sharing and creative learning.
+As well as the residency in early 2019 detailed above, AAS were commissioned by the British Council Mexico to develop and deliver a four-day workshop programme to include wider maker community participation in skills sharing and creative learning.

-Our most recent project with Crafting Futures is in Afghanistan, were we are developing and remotely delivering training for a group of 56 women artisans seeking to develop their own craft businesses.
-For this project we have commissioned films from five Scottish makers who share the details of their practice and product development.
+Our most recent project with Crafting Futures is in Afghanistan.
+We are currently progressing to Stage II of the project with UNESCO in 2020/21, which builds on our work to date, ‘Design in Craft’.
+In Stage I we developed and remotely delivered training for a group of 46 women artisans seeking to develop their own craft businesses.
+For this project we commissioned films from five Scottish makers who share the details of their practice and product development.